 - I suspect an overpayment/underpayment that I can adjust on my timesheet now.
 After the Payroll Calculation Window closes, you can adjust your timesheet and re-submit it for approval.
 We recommend having your Time and Absence Initiate re-run the calculations on your timesheet in these scenarios.
 Workday should automatically pick up the issue and correct it on your next paycheck.
 Use the resources we mentioned in the “How Do I Enter My Time?” section of this page for help with the following.

 - I suspect an overpayment/underpayment that can’t be fixed without payroll’s intervention.
-We recommend checking out our Payroll Processes page for more information on overpayments and underpayments and how to get our help.
+We recommend checking out our Overpayments and Underpayments pages for more information and how to get our help.